L3tzG0/Iksan-AI-Interview-Backend-test/docs/SUPABASE_AUTH_TO_USER_PROFILES.md

    GRANT USAGE ON SCHEMA public TO supabase_auth_admin;
    GRANT ALL ON public.user_profiles TO supabase_auth_admin;
    ```
+3. Ensure reference tables have data such as `roles`
 ### Issue 2: Foreign Key Violations

 **Symptom**: Cannot create student/teacher records